Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 To ensure interoperability, the information in the provided files shall be consistent.
 The sensor naming convention shall be the same all across, the locations of sensors and events shall be expressed using one single coordinate system, which should also be used for the grids, if applicable.

-### Why Zarr format
+### Why `Zarr` format

-Using the Zarr format to package the information is
+Using the `Zarr` format to package the information was suggested by personnel at the IRIS data center.
+IRIS now encourage submission using the

 ### Waveform data